-GoodData Cloud runs on top of AWS infrastructure.
+GoodData Cloud runs on top of AWS or Microsoft Azure infrastructure.

-AWS has obtained a wide range of security certifications and conforms to compliance standards, including ISO 27001:2013, SOC 2 Type II, PCI-DSS, HIPAA, and GDPR.
+Both providers have obtained a wide range of security certifications and conform to compliance standards, including ISO 27001, SOC 2 Type II, HIPAA, and GDPR.
 GoodData personnel review their audit reports and certificates on an annual basis to ensure ongoing compliance with GoodData physical security requirements.

-All data centers also feature at least N+1 redundant HVAC and UPS, diesel-powered generators, and multiple internet connections by independent Tier-1 providers.
-The physical security adheres to the best practices in the industry and include:
+All data centers have operational redundancy (N+1) in power and cooling supply, and physical security adheres to the best practices in the industry, including:

-- Keycard protocols, biometric scanning protocols, man traps, review of door logs, and round-the-clock interior and exterior surveillance - Access limited to authorized data center personnel no one can enter the production area without prior clearance and appropriate escort - Assurance that every data center employee undergoes thorough background security checks
+- Electronic access controls and video surveillance. - Access limited to authorized data center personnel no one can enter the production area without prior clearance and appropriate escort. - Assurance that every data center employee undergoes thorough background security checks.

-All decommissioned hardware is securely disposed of and industry standard media wiping procedures are applied in line with NIST SP 800-88 requirements.
+All decommissioned hardware is securely disposed of, and industrystandard media wiping procedures are applied in accordance with NIST SP 800-88 requirements.

-For additional detail on physical and environmental security of AWS, please refer to their data center security overview.
+For additional detail on physical and environmental security, please refer to data center security overview in the case of AWS, and Azure infrastructure security for MS Azure.

-Even though we are a cloud company and do not host any data internally, GoodData protects its offices by industry standard means including keycards and CCTVs.
-All visitors must sign an NDA and must be accompanied by GoodData personnel at all times.
+Although we are a cloud company and do not host any data internally, GoodData protects its offices by industry-standard means, including keycards and CCTVs.
+All visitors must sign an NDA and be accompanied by GoodData personnel at all times.
 We implemented a clean desk and clear screen policy to address risks related to undesired exposure of sensitive information to external parties, and we train our employees on security while working remotely or during travel.